 If you have lost your dehydrators owners manual then don’t despair, as we will be providing temperature and preparation guides for some of the most popular fruit, vegetable and jerky foods in this article.
-Some popular Dehydrators such as the Nesco Dehydrator have done the most sensible thing and printed a very brief temperature guide to popular recipes on top of the machine itself, so there is no need to keep digging out your recipe guide each time you want to try out a new kind of food.
+Some popular Dehydrators such as thehave done the most sensible thing and printed a very brief temperature guide to popular recipes on top of the machine itself, so there is no need to keep digging out your recipe guide each time you want to try out a new kind of food.
 For everyone else who perhaps bought their dehydrator second hand without a recipe guide, or for anyone who lost their recipe booklet we have a short guide below this.

 Temperature Settings For Fruits – 135F

 Fruits need a medium to high temperature to help dehydrate them to the correct texture.
 Most popular fruits will take around 7 hours to fully dehydrate at this temperature.
 Below are some of the popular fruit preparation choices.